Caedrel: League Awards

 On 12 June 2024, Caedrel and his former on-air broadcast colleague Eefje "Sjokz" Depoortere announced the creation of the "League Awards," a League of Legends-oriented awards show aimed at celebrating the game's esports scene and recognizing outstanding players during each competitive season.
 The first edition of the event took place on 5 December 2024 in Berlin, Germany, with Caedrel and Sjokz serving as hosts.
-The next edition of the League Awards is expected to take place in 2025.
+The second edition took place on 28th November 2025 in Munich.

 Los Ratones

-Caedrel announced on 15 November 2024 that he would be starting a professional team called "Los Ratones," serving as head coach to the following team members: toplaner Simon "Thebausffs" Hofverberg, jungler Veljko "Velja" Čamdžić, midlaner Tim "Nemesis" Lipovšek, ADC Juš "Crownie" Marušič, and support Carl Martin Erik "Rekkles" Larsson.
+Caedrel announced on 15 November 2024 that he would be starting a professional team called "Los Ratones," where he served as head coach in 2025 to the following team members: toplaner Simon "Thebausffs" Hofverberg, jungler Veljko "Velja" Čamdžić, midlaner Tim "Nemesis" Lipovšek, ADC Juš "Crownie" Marušič, and support Carl Martin Erik "Rekkles" Larsson.

 In its first competitive season in 2025, the team won the 2025 Winter, Spring, and Summer splits of the Northern League of Legends Championship, and the Winter and Spring splits of EMEA Masters in the same year.
-The team also won the second season of the NNO Cup in 2024 was also featured in the second edition of Red Bull League of Its Own at the Accor Arena in Paris, France.
-In the event, Los Ratones emerged victorious against 2024 World Champions T1 in a showmatch, which featured Lee "Faker" Sang-hyeok.
-For its final event of 2025, the team will participate in the third Red Bull League of Its Own edition at the SAP Garden in Munich.
-Germany,.
+The team also won the second season of the NNO Cup in 2024 was also featured in the second and third editions of Red Bull League of Its Own in 2024 and 2025, respectively.
+In both events, Los Ratones emerged victorious against T1 in showmatches, which featured Lee "Faker" Sang-hyeok.

-On 23 October 2025, Los Ratones was confirmed as one of the two EMEA Regional League (ERL) teams to participate in the first split of the 2026 League of Legends EMEA Championship season, marking the team's debut in Tier 1 competition and Caedrel's return to the LEC in a formal capacity following his retirement as a caster in 2023.
+As a result of its performance during the 2025 season, Los Ratones was invited by the League of Legends EMEA Championship (LEC) to compete in its first split of the 2026 season, also known as "LEC Versus"; the invitation was confirmed on 23 October 2025.
+This was the team's debut in Tier 1 competition and Caedrel's return to the LEC in a formal capacity following his retirement as a caster in 2023.
+Caedrel did not serve as head coach but as assistant coach, with Jakob "YamatoCannon" Mebdi replacing him in the former role.

+Los Ratones finished the tournament with a 5-6 win-loss slate, narrowly missing playoffs.
+It would also be the team's final tournament, as Caedrel announced on 12 February 2026 that Los Ratones would disband.
+It was further revealed that the team planned to fold after their final EMEA Masters split if it did not receive an invitation from the LEC to compete in the 2026 season's first split.

+Channels

+Caedrel operates three channels on YouTube: the Caedrel main channel which primarily uploads League of Legends esports-related content from his co-streams, "Caedrel Clips" featuring snippets from his live streams on Twitch, and "MoreCaedrel" (formerly CaedrelPlays), which consists of variety videos including gameplay from other games and League of Legends ranked games, either individually or in collaboration with other creators.